terra-campaigns/unsettled/directory/Sigisfarne/Hilda.md

 ---
-template: pc v0.3.1
+template: 0.4
 layout: default
 type: people
 nav_exclude: false

 title: Hilda
-archetype: You follow the whisperings of the deep earth, the rhythmic pulse of the mycelium forest that grows beneath the surface.
+flavour: You follow the whisperings of the deep earth, the rhythmic pulse of the mycelium forest that grows beneath the surface.
 The dark holds no terror for you.
 Also, you really love mushrooms.
 role: Fungal Forager
 parent: Sigisfarne
 statblock: false